-To designate beneficiaries, members must complete a Beneficiary Designation form.
 If TRS does not have a form on file for the member, death benefits are distributed as follows:

-- a return of any accumulated contributions is paid to the member's surviving spouse or civil union partner or, if none, to the member's estate and - survivor benefits are paid to an eligible dependent beneficiary or, if none, to the member's estate.
+- a beneficiary refund is paid to a surviving spouse or civil union partner, or if there is not one, to the member's estate and - survivor benefits are paid to an eligible dependent beneficiary, or if there is not one, to the member's estate.

-The beneficiaries designated for the refund of accumulated contributions and survivor benefits will be noted in the "Beneficiary Information" section of the member's TRS Benefits Report.
+The beneficiaries designated for the beneficiary refund and survivor benefits will be noted in the "Beneficiary Information" section of the member's TRS Benefits Report.